liferay/liferay-docs/develop/learning-paths/jsf/articles/05-adding-a-portlet-to-the-control-panel/04-creating-a-user-interface.markdown

 ## Creating JSF Views for the User Interface

-The first thing you'll do is configure the existing `docroot/views/guestbook-admin/view.xhtml` file to facilite the UI's navigation.
-Similar to the original `views/view.xhtml`, this view will serve as the navigation view, checking boolean properties in the `GuestbookBacking` bean, and displaying the appropriate view according to those properties' value.
+The first thing you'll do is configure the existing `docroot/views/guestbook-admin/view.xhtml` file to facilitate the UI's navigation.
+Similar to the original `views/view.xhtml`, this view will serve as the navigation view, checking boolean properties in the `GuestbookBacking` bean, and displaying the appropriate view according to those property values.

 1. Open the `views/guestbook-admin/view.xhtml` file and replace the contents within the `<h:body>...</h:body>` tags with the following: